-SEVEN QUESTIONS FOR THE SEVEN THE SEVEN THE SEVEN THE SEVENTH DAY!

-Rashi compares escorting Shabbos out with Melave Malka to escorting

-- a.
-A king as he leaves the city.

-- b.
-A malach as he goes back up to Shamayim.

-- c.
-A meshulach after he collects tzedakah.

-שְׁבְתִּי David HaMelech asked, שָׁבְתִּי בְּבֵית ה' כָּל יְמֵי חֵיֵי; these words ask Hashem to allow us to be close with him
+- 1. Rashi compares escorting Shabbos out with Melave Malka to escorting - a.
+A king as he leaves the city. - b.
+A malach as he goes back up to Shamayim. - c.
+A meshulach after he collects tzedakah. - 2.
+David HaMelech asked, שָׁבְתִּי חֲיַי ; these words ask Hashem to allow us to be close with him - a.

-- a.
 Not at Shacharis, but only at Minchah time. - b.
 Not only on Shabbos, but also all week long and every day of our lives. - c.
-Not when we are awake, but only when we are asleep.

-Which zemer is known to be repeated at the start of each Shabbos seudah, to get us in the right frame of mind to realize that we are eating a seudah of kedushah, not just an ordinary meal?

-- a.
-Askinu Seudasah.

-- b.
-Yedid Nefesh.
+Not when we are awake, but only when we are asleep. - 3.
+Which zemer is known to be repeated at the start of each Shabbos seudah, to get us in the right frame-of-mind that we are eating a seudah of kedushah, not just an ordinary meal? - a.
+Askinu Seudasah. - b.
+Yedid Nefesh. - c.

-- c.
 Mizmor LiDavid.

-The zemer Yedid Nefesh, sung during Shalosh Seudos, discusses achieving closeness with Hashem.
-This connection is called

-- a.
-Shalsheles.

-- b.
-Regesh.

-- c.
-Dveykus.

-The words נַפְשָׁי חוֹלַת אַהֲבָתֶך in the zemer Yedid Nefesh mean that our hearts are sick with yearning to

-- a.
-Eat a fourth seudah.

-- b.
-Love Hashem.

-- c.
-Start Shabbos over again.

-Which is NOT a reason for seudas Melave Malka?
+- 4. The zemer Yedid Nefesh, sung during Shalosh Seudos, discusses achieving closeness with Hashem.
+This connection is called - a.
+Shalsheles. - b.
+Regesh. - c.
+Dveykus. - 5.
+The words נְפְשִׁי חוֹלַת אַהְבְתֶן in the zemer of Yedid Nefesh mean that our hearts are sick with yearning to - a.
+Eat a fourth seudah. - b.
+Love Hashem. - c.
+Start Shabbos over again. - 6.
+Which is NOT a reason for seudas Melaye Malka? - a.

-- a.
 It revives us from the loss of the neshamah yeseirah. - b.
 It's a special mitzvah to have pizza on Motza'ei Shabbos. - c.
-It helps us usher all of the berachah of Shabbos into the new week.

-Why do we get even more schar for eating Shalosh Seudos?
+It helps us usher all of the berachah from Shabbos into the week. - 7.
+Why do we get even more schar for eating Shalosh Seudos? - a.

-- a.
 Because we don't make Kiddush at Shalosh Seudos. - b.
 Because we eat it lishma even if we may not be hungry. - c.
 Because nobody likes quinoa salad.